SimmeringRook/simmeringrook.github.io/courses/PH531/Homework/HW2.md

 &= - \frac{\lambda}{2\pi\epsilon_0}\ln{\frac{s}{a}}\\
 \end{aligned}$$

-And so we'd expect the opposite result for $-\lambda$:
+And so we would then expect the opposite result for $-\lambda$:

 $$\begin{aligned}
 V_{-} &= - \int_{a}^{s}{\vec{E}(s)\cdot d\vec{\ell}}\\